SourcePointUSA/android-cmp-app/NATIVEMESSAGE_GUIDE.md

     - [The `NativeMessageController` obj](#the_nativemessagecontroller_obj)

 ## Intro
-The `Nativemessage` feature let the client app to provide a native layout to show the consent text in order to avoid using the Webview object.
+The `Nativemessage` feature let the client app to provide a native layout to present the consent text avoiding the usage of the Webview object.

 ## Configure a property to use with the Nativemessage
 From our Message Builder, choose the `Native App` option to create the new native property and the press on `New Message`.